mariasimo/Books-x-People/README.md

 #### Contributions and feedback

-This project  has been made for the purpose of learning.
+This project is made for the only purpose of learning.

 As next implementations, I intend to add animated transitions to pages, add redux, new features with tags and unit testing.